- Introduction to Clinical Research Training

 Longitudinal Course in Clinical Medicine - ME725M.J

-MD-PhD students are expected to take this course to refresh their clinical skills prior to returning to clinical clerkships.
-Students who have been away from the MD program for 5 years or longer are required to take this course without exception.
+MD-PhD students take this course to refresh their clinical skills prior to returning to clinical clerkships.
+Students who have been away from the MD program for 5 years or longer are required to take this course.
 This 8-week course runs from the third week in February to the third week in April.
 For more information, please refer to the MD-PhD Program website: http://www.hms.harvard.edu/md_phd/summer/lccm.html.